Privacy & Cookies

 Modal is available across 60 datacentres, including high availability

-For other information related to Microsoft Azure centres you can view it here including
+For other information related to Microsoft Azure datacentres you can view it here including

 Data access to telemetry data, including elevated access for support data, and how customers can manage data access.
 The collection and use of telemetry and support data issues has raised questions from some of our customers, and the white paper provides detailed answers.